Abdul Khaliq Sambhali

 Abdul Khaliq Sambhali (4 January 1950 – 30 July 2021) was an Indian Muslim scholar and writer who served as the vice-rector of Darul Uloom Deoband.
-He was an alumnus of the Deoband seminary and had studied with scholars including Mahmud Hasan Gangohi, Muhammad Tayyib Qasmi and Syed Fakhruddin Ahmad.
+He was an alumnus of the Deoband seminary and had studied with scholars including Mahmood Hasan Gangohi, Muhammad Tayyib Qasmi and Syed Fakhruddin Ahmad.
 He translated Abdul Majeed al-Zindani's Al-Tawḥīd into Urdu and gave religious discourses criticizing the Maududism.

 Biography

 Abdul Khaliq Sambhali was born on 4 January 1950 in Sambhal.
 He was schooled at the Madrasa Khair al-Madaris and Madrasa Shamsul Uloom in Sambhal.
 He memorized the Quran under the tutelage of Hafiz Farīduddīn.
 He went to Darul Uloom Deoband in 1968, and graduated in the Dars-e-Nizami course in 1972.
 He specialized in Arabic literature in 1973.
-His teachers included Syed Fakhruddin Ahmad, Muhammad Tayyib Qasmi and Mahmud Hasan Gangohi.
+His teachers included Syed Fakhruddin Ahmad, Muhammad Tayyib Qasmi, Mahmud Hasan Gangohi and Naseer Ahmad Khan.

 Sambhali began teaching the Islamic sciences at Madrasa Khadim al-Islam in Hapur in 1973, and then taught at the Madrasa Jami' al-Huda in Moradabad during 1979.
 He was appointed a teacher at the Darul Uloom Deoband in 1982.
 In 2008, he was appointed the vice-rector of the seminary.
 He was a litterateur of Arabic and Urdu, and taught books of hadith such as the Sunan ibn Majah at the Deoband seminary.
 He also gave discourses on the Poems of Al-Mutanabbi, the Dīwan-e-Mutanabbi, which was considered famous in the seminary.
 His students included Mohammad Najeeb Qasmi.